Updated: October 27, 2025

 How Much Workers' Comp Insurance Do I Need in Maryland?

-In Maryland, businesses must carry workers' compensation insurance as soon as they hire their first employee, whether full-time or part-time.
+In Maryland, businesses must get workers' compensation insurance as soon as they hire their first employee, whether full-time or part-time.
 This covers medical expenses and lost wages if workers get hurt or become ill due to their job duties.

 minusSign icon